justinthelaw/opera/README.md

 The purpose of _smarter_-pdf-bullets is to develop a set of tools to automate the pointless aspects of bullet-writing so that an officer and/or enlisted members can focus more on writing actual content rather than worry about irrelevant formatting.

 ## Application Usage

+### Bullet Writing

+The application provides instructions within the landing page for usage.
+The User Interface (UI) should be relatively easy to navigate.
+If the UI is not intuitive to you, then feedback can be submitted using the To-Be-Built feedback form or an Issue can be posted to this Github repository.

 ### Acronym List Imports